Development of a 100 ps TDC based on a Kintex 7 FPGA for the High Granular Neutron Time-of-Flight detector for the BM@N experiment: Introduction

 \section{Introduction}

-The physics program of the BM@N fixed target experiment~\cite{Kapishin:2020cwk, Senger:2022bzm} is aimed to study the Equation of State (EoS) of high-density nuclear matter created in heavy-ion collisions at beam energies up to 4~AGeV.
-The neutron flow at high density (2~-~4) $\rho_0$ nuclear matter is expected to be sensitive probe to isospin part of the EoS.
-To measure the neutron flow the new high granular neutron time-of-flight detector (HGND) is under developement at INR RAS, Moscow \cite{Guber:2023jxf}.
-The HGND will identify high energy neutrons (up to 4~GeV) and measure their energies with energy resolution of a few percents precision and it will have high neutron detection efficiency.
+The physics program of the BM@N fixed target experiment~\cite{Kapishin:2020cwk, Senger:2022bzm} aims at studying the Equation of State (EoS) of high-density nuclear matter created in heavy-ion collisions at beam energies up to 4~A~GeV.
+It is anticipated that neutron flow will be a sensitive probe to study the isospin component of the equation of state (EoS) of high-density nuclear matter.
+To measure the neutron flow, the new high granular neutron time-of-flight detector (HGND) is under development at INR RAS, Moscow \cite{Guber:2023jxf}.
+The HGND will identify high-energy neutrons (up to 4~GeV) and measure their energies by the time of flight.
+The estimated energy resolution is 15\%, and the neutron detection efficiency is about 60\% for the 4~GeV neutrons.

-The HGND consists of about 2000 plastic scintillation detectors (cells) with size $40~\times~40~\times~25~mm^3$.
-The SiPM (silicon photomultiplier) EQR15~11-6060D-S, with sensitive area $6~\times~6~mm^2$ is used for light readout from each cell.
-The time resolution of cells made of JINR fast scintillators equipped with EQR15~11-6060D-S is about 120~ps~\cite{Guber:2023ktn}.
-Due to the high total number of electronics channels of the HGND, a multi-channel read-out system needs to be developed.
-The digital part of read-out is designed based on Kintex FPGA (Field Programmable Gate Array) chip with a 100~ps bin width TDC (Time to Digital Converter).
-The TDC is realized to perform precise timestamp and amplitude measurements using Time-over-Threshold (ToT) method.
-The FPGA based read-out has time synchronization with the White Rabbit~\cite{Serrano:wrp} network and will be integrated in the BM@N common DAQ (data acquisition system).
+The HGND consists of about 2000 plastic scintillator detectors (cells) with a size of $40~\times~40~\times~25~mm^3$.
+The SiPM (silicon photomultiplier) EQR15~11-6060D-S~\cite{dtsh:eqr}, with a sensitive area of $6~\times~6~mm^2$, is used for light readout from each cell.
+A JINR-produced scintillator based on polystyrene with additions of 1.5\% paraterphenyl and 0.01\% POPOP is considered as the main option.
+The time resolution of cells made of fast scintillators equipped with EQR15~11-6060D-S is about 120~ps~\cite{Guber:2023ktn}.
+Due to the high total number of electronics channels of the HGND, a multi-channel readout system needs to be developed.
+The digital part of the readout is designed using a Kintex FPGA (Field Programmable Gate Array) chip, which incorporates a TDC (Time to Digital Converter) with a bin width of 100~ps.
+The TDC is realized to perform precise timestamp and amplitude measurements using the Time-over-Threshold (ToT) method.
+The FPGA-based readout has time synchronization with the White Rabbit~\cite{Serrano:wrp} network and will be integrated into the BM@N common DAQ (data acquisition system).